 - Track Ownership: Union Pacific Railroad

-The town’s development was tied to the railroad, the military, agriculture and ranching, retail business, and government employment.
+The town’s later growth was tied to the railroad, the military, agriculture and ranching, retail business, and government employment.
 Del Rio’s proximity to Mexico also attracted many tourists.
 In the 1880s, sheep and goat ranching developed as a result of the railroad.
-During that time, SP built a line from west to east, linking up with the Galveston, Harrisburg and San Antonio Railroad forty miles west of Del Rio.
+During that time, SP built a line from west to east, linking up with the Galveston, Harrisburg and San Antonio Railroad 40 miles west of Del Rio.

 The city’s history is preserved at the Whitehead Memorial Museum in downtown Del Rio.
 The museum consists of several historically significant buildings and focuses on the 19th century.